LibreQoE/LibreQoS/README.md

 Because customers see greater performance, ISPs receive fewer support tickets/calls and reduce network traffic from fewer retransmissions.

-A sub-$1000 server running LibreQoS can shape traffic for hundreds or thousands of customers at over 10 Gbps.
+Servers running LibreQoS can shape traffic for many thousands of customers.

 Learn more at [LibreQoS.io](https://libreqos.io/)

 <img alt="LibreQoS" src="https://raw.githubusercontent.com/rchac/LibreQoS/main/docs/v1.1-alpha-preview.jpg"></a>

 ## Real World Impact
-By allowing ISPs to better optimize traffic flows and minimize packet loss - ISPs can ensure reliable connectivity for video calls and voice calls.
-With work-from-home, remote learning, and tele-medicine becoming increasingly common – minimizing disruptions to video calls and VoIP can save jobs, keep students engaged, and help ensure equitable access to medical care.
+By allowing ISPs to better optimize traffic flows – LibreQoS can improve the reliability of end-users’ voice and video calls transiting the network.
+With work-from-home, remote learning, and tele-medicine becoming increasingly common – it is important to minimize any disruptions to video calls and VoIP that might otherwise occur due to bufferbloat within the ISP network.
+LibreQoS mitigates such bufferbloat, which can have important real world benefits for end-users, such as:

+* Keeping remote workers productive and employed
+* Mitigating learning disruptions – keeping students engaged and on-track with their peers
+* Reduce educational and employment inequities for people with disabilities
+* Allowing for reliable access to tele-medicine

 ## Features
 ### Flexible Hierarchical Shaping